public-key-cryptography/public-key-editor/README.md

 	The cipher Y = A X doesn't work for integers or matrices (1 x 1 or n x n dimensional objects) be- cause A can be inverted to solve for X = A^-1 Y; even if A is a singular matrix the equation can still be solved for X. But the equation can be generalized to Y = X A X so that A is non-invertible and immovable because matrix multiplication is not generally commutative.
-Multiplication is com- mutative only for 0-dimensional numbers.
+Multiplication is commu- tative only for 0-dimensional numbers.
 (Also, because multiplication is non-commutative, there is no division operation for matrices except for integers or scalars; to divide a matrix by a matrix, the matrix has to be pre- or post-multiplied by the inverse of the divisor, and the divisor has to be an invertible or non-singular matrix.)